Next steps in review of the Code

 Here’s how to get involved:

-Read the full C-RIS to understand the details of this consultation, and provide your feedback through our below "Have your say" form.
+Read the full C-RIS to understand the details of this consultation, and share your feedback using the "Have your say" form below.

 Your views will help us finalise the draft Code for ministers to consider in 2025.